Bad Credit Mortgages

 1. The age of the credit issue

-Older issues are treated far more leniently.
+Older issues are generally treated more leniently.

 2. Whether the issue is settled

-3. Your recent bank conduct
+3. Recent bank conduct

 4. Affordability